 How long has this been going on?

-2016 was our 10th year!
+2017 will be our 11th year!
 The first Indietracks events took place in 2007, and we’ve been running every year since.
 Previous artists include Saint Etienne, Teenage Fanclub, Camera Obscura, The Go!
 Team, Gruff Rhys, Allo Darlin’, The Pains of Being Pure At Heart, Art Brut, The Hidden Cameras, The Vaselines, Slow Club and Emmy The Great.
 Read more on our Previous events page.

 Every year we release a download compilation album featuring bands playing at the festival.
 All proceeds go to the Midland Railway charity.
 Indietracks compilations